 The driver, who spent the past two days under detention in hospital, guarded by police, is now at the police headquarters, he said.

-The data recorders from the train are still with police, he added.
+The data recorders from the train are still with police.

 Separately, a spokesman for the Galician regional Supreme Court told CNN Saturday morning that the judge had not yet questioned Garzon.

 Questions have focused on the speed at which the train was traveling as it entered a curve in the track near Santiago de Compostela on Wednesday evening.

 The crash on the outskirts of the city, which is popular with tourists and Christian pilgrims, shocked the Galician region and the rest of the nation.